Young’s Seafood Modern Slavery Statement 2019/20

-With a seat on the oversight board of the Responsible Fishing Scheme (RFS) since its conception, we have been active in the development and roll-out of the scheme and are committed that all of our UK supply chains will be RFVS certified or engaged in the process of certification by the end of 2020.
-We’realso supportive of the roll out of the RFS scheme to international fisheries and expect that these supply chains will also be certified or engaged in the process of RFVS certification (or an equivalent standard, by the end of 2021.
+With a seat on the oversight board of the Responsible Fishing Vessel Scheme (RFVS) since its re-launch in 2016, we have been active in the development and roll-out of the scheme and are working to deliver our target that all of our UK supply chains will be RFVS certified or engaged in the process of certification by the end of 2020.
+We’re also supportive of the roll out of the RFVS scheme to international fisheries and expect that these supply chains will also be certified or engaged in the process of RFVS certification (or an equivalent standard), by the end of 2021.

 Our anti-slavery training